natedugg/icapital-with-ai/README.md

 Given the fact that I didn't get far at all with my first attempt to build this project without AI, I decided to see how far I could get with it.
 With ChatGPT's help, I was, in fact, able to get most of the basic intended functionality working.

 I found that AI dramatically sped up the application setup/configuration phase on both the front and back ends, allowing me to dive into the actual implementation much more quickly.

-**AI Prompts**
-1. I started by simply copying the stated requirements from the project instructions page into ChatGPT (using `o4-mini-high`), with additional specific instructions to use Ruby on Rails as the back end API, React with Typescript as the front end.
-  - this generated a project structure with a root folder called `icapital_partner_import_app` containing code for a Rails + React/TypeScript import application (split into "backend" and "frontend" folders), complete with database migrations, models, controller logic for file uploads, a CORS setup, and a simple front-end form component called `InvestorForm`, which only allowed users to add new investor profiles.
-2. ChatGPT initially assumed that I wanted to use a Postgres database, since I didn't specify at the beginning.
-I entered another prompt to switch the application to use MySQL, which is a database I already have in my local development environment.
-3. I found that some Rails installation files were missing (e.g. the `/bin` folder) from the ChatGPT-generated Rails application.
-I created a Rails app from scratch separately, then just copied the necessary files into the `backend` folder.
-That fixed the ChatGPT-generated Rails app and allowed it to start.
-3. Next, I prompted ChatGPT to add a new component on the front end to show the list of investors in a table, with each row linking to an editable form for that investor account.
-In addition, I asked for a link on the list page to a new empty form for creating new investor accounts.
-  - this worked, but somehow the file upload functionality got lost during the update; I had to ask ChatGPT to restore the upload functionality to the investor form
-4. Then I asked ChatGPT to check the "Keep" checkbox to determine if existing files linked to an investor would be kept when the form was saved.
-A separate prompt was required to get ChatGPT to also update the controller logic in the API to actually remove files if necessary.
-5. Next, I had ChatGPT change the front-end route for adding investors from `/add` to `/investors/add`, and the route for editing investors from `/:id` to `/investors/:id`.
-This added some clarity to the routes themselves, and made it easier to distinguish different types of endpoints in the future.
+That being said, there were some manual configuration issues that came up after trying to use the ChatGPT-generated files, since ChatGPT didn't include all of the required installation files to setup working React and Rails applications.

+My process was iterative, which means I started by asking ChatGPT to build an application satisfying the most basic requirements.
+Then I added functionality piece by piece, verifying each step as I went.

 **Result**
 I was left with a basically functional full-stack application.
 I didn't spend any time trying to add styling to the user interface, but I believe that ChatGPT could have made those improvements with a few more simple prompts.
-Additionally, I believe that with more time than the allotted two hours, every item listed in the **What's Left** section below could have been included by ChatGPT with very careful, specific prompting.
+Additionally, I believe that with more time, every item listed in the **What's Left** section below could have been addressed (or assisted) by an AI with very careful, specific prompting.

 ## What's Left